Shreyakrishnan3/TKMCE-internship-/README.md

-# Digital Design Portfolio — TKMCE Summer Internship 2026
+#  Portfolio — TKMCE Summer Internship 2026

 ## Overview
 This repository serves as a structured archive of Verilog HDL hardware designs, verification testbenches, and simulation results compiled during the 15-day industrial internship program hosted by TKM College of Engineering.